 Figure 1.
 An aerial photo of the Knik River bridges.
 Photo credit Jonathan Tymick, DOT&PF.

-Once this project is complete drivers will have a smoother and safer driving experience.
-In the meantime, we have some construction to get done.
-Work will occur on the Knik River bridges in 2024 and 2025, followed by the Peters Creek bridge in 2025 and 2026.
+Work at the Knik River bridges started in 2024 and will continue into 2025.
+The Peters Creek bridge will be under construction in 2025 and 2026.
 Continue to check 511.alaska.gov for the most up to date traffic impacts.

 2025 Impacts

 We will close each of the Knik River bridges for 30 days at a time while they are being rehabilitated.
-When one bridge is closed the other will remain open to three lanes of traffic, two in one direction and one in the other.
+We anticipate the first bridge will close in the spring of 2025.
+When one bridge is closed the other will remain open at a reduced speed limit to three lanes of traffic, two in one direction and one in the other.
 There will be two lanes of southbound traffic open during the morning rush to Anchorage.
-Crews will then shift the median, and open two lanes of northbound traffic during the afternoon rush back to the Mat-Su Valley.
+Crews will then shift the median and open two lanes of northbound traffic during the afternoon rush back to the Mat-Su Valley.
 Drivers should expect congestion and delays.

 Figure 2.
 Three lanes of traffic will be maintained on the open bridge and the middle lane will alternate directions depending on the time of day.

-September 2024: Temporary detour construction on both sides of the Knik River bridges.
-Intermittent lane closures at night.
-Bridges remain OPEN.
-Construction will last until October.
+September 2024: Temporary detours were constructed on both sides of the Knik River bridges.

-Spring 2025: One Knik River bridge closes for 30 days.
-Traffic is shifted onto the open bridge.
+Spring 2025: One Knik River bridge will be closed for 30 days.
+Traffic will shift onto the open bridge.

-Summer 2025: Construction on the first Knik River bridge is complete and it reopens.
-The second bridge closes for 30 days and traffic shifts onto the newly preserved bridge.
+Summer 2025: When construction on the first Knik River bridge is complete it will reopen.
+The second bridge will close for 30 days and traffic will shift onto the newly preserved bridge.

 Summer 2025/26: Crews work to preserve Peters Creek bridge.